To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 4-H is an international youth and volunteer organization.
 The Canadian movement started right here in Roland, Manitoba in 1913.

-Today 4-H clubs are going strong in Manitoba, driven by thousands of 4-H members and volunteers, plus a strong partnership with Manitoba Agriculture, Food and Rural Development (MAFRD).
+Today 4-H clubs are going strong in Manitoba, driven by thousands of 4-H members and volunteers, plus a strong partnership with Manitoba Agriculture.
 More than half of the members live on farms and about a third live in rural non-farm areas.

 The 4-H motto is 'Learn to do by Doing'.